Simple-Configuration-Server/simple-configuration-server/README.md

       # private key
       - ./.local/ssl/cert-chain.crt:/etc/ssl/certs/scs.crt
       - ./.local/ssl/private-key.key:/etc/ssl/private/scs.key
+      # Use a docker-volume for the logs (In case you use e.g. Filebeat, as
+      # Described in section 3.3)
+      - scs-logs:/var/log/scs
     environment:
       - SCS_CONFIG_DIR=/etc/scs/configuration
       # The following 2 variables can be omitted if the default values are